Delaware Valley Regional Planning Commission: Regional Citizens Committee

 The RCC was originally composed of citizen members, advocates for special interests, and regional organizations.

 DVRPC was subsequently designated as the Metropolitan Planning Organization (MPO) for its nine-county planning region in southeastern Pennsylvania and South Jersey, and retained this designation through the implementation of the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA).
 ISTEA gave the commission an expanded transportation planning authority and responsibility, as defined in the USDOT Final Rules for Statewide Planning and Metropolitan Planning.
 Subsequent federal bills have continued and expanded this designation and responsibility.

 The commission is governed by an 18-member board that establishes regional policy, defines committee duties, and adopts the annual work program.
 A 10-member executive committee oversees general operations and fiscal matters, including adoption of the annual budget.

 21st century

-In February 2011, DVRPC unveiled "Eating Here: Greater Philadelphia’s Food System Plan" and announced $500,000 in implementation grants at an event at Reading Terminal Market.
+In February 2011, DVRPC unveiled "Eating Here: Greater Philadelphia's Food System Plan" and announced $500,000 in implementation grants at an event at Reading Terminal Market.
 Attendees included over 100 regional policy makers, farmers, preservation experts, hunger advocates, and small business owners.
-The Plan is the result of a two-year collaborative effort to provide recommendations to increase the security and economic, social, and environmental benefits of the regional food system.
+The plan is the result of a two-year collaborative effort to provide recommendations to increase the security and economic, social, and environmental benefits of the regional food system.

 DVRPC also announced $500,000 in grants, made possible with funding from the William Penn Foundation.
-DVRPC Board Chair and Montgomery County Commissioner Joe Hoeffel presented "Plate of Distinction" Awards to seven local organizations already working to achieve the recommendations laid out in the plan.
+DVRPC Board Chair and Montgomery County Commissioner Joe Hoeffel presented "Plate of Distinction" Awards to seven local organizations that are already working to implement the recommendations outlined in the plan.
 These organizations are: